 We observe that the prefactor \(2/d\) in the entropy–diffusion relation remains unchanged even after including the velocity distribution.
 This is not entirely surprising, as both the position and velocity probability distributions retain Gaussian form, and their entropies contribute additively.
 However, an important distinction arises: the inclusion of velocity introduces an explicit dependence on temperature \(T\) in the \(D-S\) relation.

-Although put in Rosenfeld scaling form, the exponent with entropy has a dimensionality dependence of the form \(1/d\).\\ While many studies have examined both the diffusion-entropy scaling \cite{acharya2024relationentropydiffusionrelaxation,10.1063/5.0022818,10.1063/5.0116299,10.1063/5.0254388} and the influence of dimensionality on diffusion \cite{10.1063/1.4948936}, the specific interest in the dimensional dependence of diffusion-entropy scaling is a recent development \cite{PhysRevLett.131.147101,liao2021new}.
-Both the approach of Sorkin \cite{PhysRevLett.131.147101} {\it et al}. and Liao \cite{liao2021new} {\it et al}. are approximate, and involve certain approximations.
-Rosenfeld scaling, on the other hand, is phenomenological.
+Our derivation of the \(D-S\) relation applies specifically to the special case of single-particle Brownian motion and cannot be directly generalized to many-body interacting systems.
+In contrast, the theoretical frameworks proposed by Sorkin \cite{PhysRevLett.131.147101} \textit{et al.} and Liao \cite{liao2021new} \textit{et al.} are more general in scope but still rely on certain approximations.
+Similarly, Rosenfeld scaling is fundamentally phenomenological.
 It can, of course, be derived (as shown in reference \cite{bagchi2013water}) via the assumption of a random walk where the rate of transition between regions in phase space is proportional to the density of microscopic states, but the derivation also involves serious approximations.
-Since the theoretical approaches to D-S scaling involve certain approximations, it is necessary to validate the applicability of such relations to different systems either experimentally or computationally. \\ It is convenient to consider the above relations in the form ratio of diffusion coefficients between two distinct thermodynamic states, designated here by 1 and 2,
+Given that all current theoretical approaches to \(D-S\) scaling involve approximations, it is essential to assess their validity across different systems through experimental measurements or computational studies.
+It is convenient to consider the above relations in the form of the ratio of diffusion coefficients between two distinct thermodynamic states, designated here by 1 and 2,

-where \(S_1\) and \(S_2\) are entropies of thermodynamic states 1 and 2 respectively.
+where \(S_1\) and \(S_2\) are the entropies per particle of thermodynamic states 1 and 2, respectively.
 The value of prefactor \(\alpha/d\), which includes the dimensionality \(d\) of the system, can easily be studied by computer simulations as shown in section \ref{sec:3}.
 Thus, the dimensionality dependence can be evaluated, allowing us to validate theoretical predictions.